parroit/immutato/DESIGN.md

     -- transactionArray (shared between version1,version2, ... versionN)
     -- propertyIndexes (-> __proto__ -> propertyIndex N-1 -> __proto__ ->         propertyIndex N-2 ... -> __proto__ -> propertyIndex 1)
     -- propertyFunctors (each closing on a position of the propertyIndexes)

 ####Accessing a property value

-Each property functor of a structured type is a closure on the index within the property indexes table that represrnt the property.
+Each property functor of a structured type is a closure on the index within the property indexes table that represent the property.

 For example, with the type: